Best payment plans for real estate projects in

 structure.
 For example, if a property is priced at PKR 6 million, the

-has already cleared the installments, down payment, and any milestone-based
+the buyer has already cleared the installments, down payment, and any

 In most housing societies and apartment projects, possession charges are not